Anne Hutchinson: Rhode Island

 During Hutchinson's imprisonment, several of her supporters prepared to leave the colony and settle elsewhere.
 One such group of men, including her husband Will, met on 7 March 1638 at the home of wealthy Boston merchant William Coddington.
-Ultimately, 23 men signed what is known as the Portsmouth Compact, forming themselves into a "Bodie Politick" and electing Coddington as their governor, but giving him the Biblical title of "judge".
+Ultimately, 23 men signed what is known as the Portsmouth Compact, forming themselves into a "Bodie Politick [sic]" and electing Coddington as their governor, but giving him the Biblical title of "judge".
 Nineteen of the signers initially planned to move to New Jersey or Long Island, but Roger Williams convinced them to settle in the area of his Providence Plantations settlement.
 Coddington purchased Aquidneck Island (later named Rhode Island) in the Narragansett Bay from the Narragansetts, and the settlement of Pocasset was founded (soon renamed Portsmouth).
 Anne Hutchinson followed in April, after the conclusion of her church trial.

 Hutchinson, her children, and others accompanying her travelled for more than six days by foot in the April snow to get from Boston to Roger Williams' settlement at Providence.
 They took boats to get to Aquidneck Island, where many men had gone ahead of them to begin constructing houses.
 In the second week of April, she reunited with her husband, from whom she had been separated for nearly six months.